-Using a PIM can be a revenue driver for your B2B business by saving your teams valuable working hours per week.
+Using a PIM can be a revenue driver for your B2B business by saving your team valuable working hours per week.

 Digital marketing strategy is essential for every business, including industrial manufacturers.
 To purchase or get information about a product, customers have one-stop: the internet.
-Manufacturers, therefore, now have numerous ways through which they can leverage these opportunities.
+Industrial manufacturer marketing, therefore, now have numerous ways through which they can leverage these opportunities.

 However, a digital marketing strategy isn’t good enough if it does not involve a streamlined go-to-market process.
 Apart from the ease PIM brings to the marketing team’s effort, it makes it easier for you to gain maximum conversions and brand loyalty.